-We still believe that corporate worship is an effective means to connect to God, teach people how to walk in Christ, and grow in relational commitment.
+We still believe that corporate worship is an effective means to connect to God.
 As such, we continue to have community gatherings once per month.
 However, on its own, corporate worship is more likely to produce consumers rather than mature Christ-followers.
 People need to be in smaller, intentional communities.
-As long as we have weekly corporate worship, people will always make house churches secondary and optional, rather than the primary expression of church.

 - We pray that in the right time, our house churches would multiply, not just making new meetings, but making disciples.